Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 bounded deadline. *Anti-pattern:* requiring `fullObservation()` before ignoring a below-quorum conflict, which lets a minority equivocation recreate a veto.

-**INV-4A — Every counted reveal has an authenticated, frozen commitment.**
+**INV-4A — Every counted position is authenticated; every reveal is proofed.**
-Proposal sidecars are validator statements, so the proposal signature is verified before any commitment, reveal, or advertised sidecar root is harvested.
+Proposal sidecars are validator statements.
+Before a proposal position may enter the peer-position store, count toward root alignment, or contribute a commitment or reveal, its signature must verify and its signing key must resolve to the claimed active-view master `NodeID`.
+Cluster-peer transport trust never substitutes for either check.
+This authenticated active-view cohort is the only universe alignment and contribution counts may observe.

-Cluster-peer transport trust never substitutes for that signature check.
-Ingress also resolves the proposal signing key to the claimed active-view master `NodeID`; once a validator has a proofed commitment, that signing key is pinned against substitution for the remainder of the round.
+In this document, a *proofed commitment* is a commitment from proposal sequence zero accompanied by a self-contained serialized `ExtendedPosition` whose proposal signature and master/signing-key attribution have both verified.
+A bare commitment digest is not proofed.
+Once a validator has such a commitment, that signing key is pinned against substitution for the remainder of the round.
 Every later contribution still passes the live manifest mapping first.
 A mid-round rotation may therefore make the old key's otherwise matching reveal inadmissible, while the new key cannot replace the proofed commitment; that contributor is omitted and the round may downgrade or fall back rather than retarget authority.

-A commitment qualifies only when it came from proposal sequence zero and has a self-contained proof of the signed `ExtendedPosition`.
-Its value is `sha512Half(reveal, proposalSigningKey, buildLedgerSequence)`.
+A proofed commitment's value is
+`sha512Half(reveal, proposalSigningKey, buildLedgerSequence)`.
 The commit snapshot contains only active validators with such a proof, and each leaf records master `NodeID`, signing key, commitment, build sequence, and serialized